-The Domestic Waste Management charge, unlike other fees and charges, has very specific requirements prescribed by Section 504 of the Local Government Act 1993.
+The Domestic Waste Management charge, unlike other fees and charges, has very specific requirements prescribed by Section 504 of the Local Government Act.
 They are:

 - i.
-A Council must not apply income from its ordinary rate towards the cost of providing Domestic Waste Management services. - ii.
+A Council must not apply income from its ordinary rate towards the cost of providing Domestic Waste Management services, - ii.
 Income to be applied by Council towards the cost of providing Domestic Waste Management services must be obtained from the making and levying of a charge, - iii.
 Income obtained from charges for Domestic Waste Management must be calculated so as to not exceed the reasonable cost to the Council of providing those services.

-The effect of these requirements is that Council cannot subsidise Domestic Waste Management services and any revenue raised will be determined by a combination of:
+The effect of these requirements is that Council cannot subsidise Domestic Waste Management services and any revenue raised will be put toward and used only to provide Domestic Waste Management services.